Canadian Forts

 Fort William Augustus

 Located offshore from Canso.
-Only earthwork ruins remain of a British four point star-shaped fort.
-It was attacked by the French in 1744.
-A blockhouse was later built here in 1745 by William Pepperell supporting the attack against Louisbourg.
+Only earthwork ruins remain of a British four point star-shaped fort on the hill overlooking the spit.
+Also known as Grassy Island Fort.
+British militia troops were first garrisoned here in 1720 at Fort Phillipps, located on the western spit.
+It was expanded and renamed in 1723.
+A timber blockhouse was built in 1735.
+It was attacked and burned by the French in May 1744.
+Another blockhouse was later built here in April-May 1745 by William Pepperell supporting the seige against Louisbourg.
 It was abandoned later that year.
+Free public access by boat from the Canso Islands NHS Visitor Centre.
+See also Canadian Register of Historic Places

 Sable Island Fort